 I often find myself in friends’ kitchens marvelling at the print-outs from websites or articles from magazines stuck to the fridge providing healthy ideas for tasty lunchtime treats for children.
 And then I find myself feeling guilty.

 Now while I love being creative in the kitchen I’m generally thinking about ideas for the main family meal.
-Not for things my daughters can take to school.
+Not for things my children can take to school.

 Look at one of my weekly meal plans and you’ll generally see the uninspired “rolls” listed for weekday lunches.
 Definitely must-do-better in 2012.

-So today my girls took a hot dog muffin each with them to school and nursery.
+So today my kids took a hot dog muffin each with them to school and nursery.
 Their lunch boxes were empty this evening so I’ll take that as a good sign.
-And Miss Mash asked if she could have another one when she got home, so another good sign.
+And the youngest asked if they could have another one when they got home, so another good sign.

 The muffins are really very simple, combining a strong Cheddar cheese with hot dog sausages, which in my experience all children love.